6 days from £2930pp plus international flights.

 This is a lodge-based group trip with set departures roughly once a month.
 You have a host who is with you throughout the trip, and your accommodation is in good quality lodges or tented camps.

-The holiday includes two domestic flights to reduce the amount of time you spend travelling and optimise your wildlife viewing, and includes game drives in QENP, known for its tree-climbing lions.
-You'll also have chances to visit local communities and gain an insight into life in different areas of Uganda.
+The holiday includes two domestic flights to reduce the amount of time you spend travelling and optimise your wildlife viewing, and includes game drives in Queen Elizabeth National Park known for its tree-climbing lions.
+You'll also have chances to visit local communities.

 On arrival in Entebbe you will be met and taken to The Boma Guest House, or a similar property.
 No activities have been planned for the rest of the day allowing you to rest after your flight, meet fellow guests and look forward to the exciting days ahead.
 Tonight you can either dine in the guest house or at a nearby restaurant.